PreciousEddy/Presh-Intro-to-GitHub-Desktop/README.md

 Remember, while GitHub Desktop is a powerful tool, the best results in a DevOps workflow are achieved when combined with robust CI/CD processes, code reviews, and comprehensive testing.
 Happy coding!

 ---
-For the Part 1 of a well more detailed aspect of this Process, click here
+For the Part series of a well more detailed aspect of this Process, click here

 [GitHub with DevOps: Part 1](https://github.com/PreciousEddy/Presh-Intro-to-GitHub-Desktop/blob/main/GitHub%20with%20DevOps%3A%20Part%201/Github%20with%20DevOps%3A%20Part%201.md#github-with-devops-readme-part-1)